Have you been wondering how to earn with crypto? There are many real ways to make money with crypto that work.

 Well yes, there is.

 There are many legitimate, i.e. real ways to make money from cryptocurrencies.
 You can buy into the next big coin or token that is going to revolutionize decentralized finance.
 You can buy and hold, or hodl, one of the big coins and hope the price will appreciate.
+And remember, the experience will often feel like you are Holding On for Dear Life – especially if you are addicted to watching the price fluctuations every day.
 You can loan your cryptocurrency and get paid.
-You can work for a crypto project and get paid.
+You can work on a crypto project and get paid.

 You can also lose a lot of money if you sign up for scams or just failed projects.